 - Citations upheld by the Parking Appeals Board must be paid within 10 calendar days of the appeal decision to avoid additional fees.

 - In-person and third-party appeals are not permitted.

 - PTD regulations are applicable to all persons operatingPTDs on university owned or controlled property year-round.

 - By parking on university property each person agrees to comply with all PTD policies.
 The full list ofPTD regulations can be found here: MSU PTD Policies.

 - PTD registration is free and aids in the return of stolen or lostdevices.

 - The PTD's serial number is requiredfor registration along with a detailed description of thedevice and any accessories.

 - Motorcycle permits are available for purchase.
-Please see parking permit webpage for permit fees.
+Please see the parking permit webpage for permit fees.

 - Motorcycle license plates may be added to standard long-term permits.
 However, only one vehicle associated with a permit may be parked on campus at one time.

 XIII.
 ADDITIONAL SERVICES